 The College will not tolerate retaliation in any form against a faculty, staff, or student who files an allegation, serves as a witness, or participates in an investigation of sexual misconduct/sexual harassment.
 College policy and state and federal law prohibit retaliation against an individual for reporting discrimination, sexual violence, or harassment, or for participating in an investigation.
 Retaliation is a serious violation that can subject the offender to sanctions independent of the merits of the allegation.
-Allegations of or questions about retaliation should be directed to the Office of Human Resources or the Title IX Coordinator.
+Allegations of or questions about retaliation should be directed to the the Office of People & Culture or the Title IX Coordinator.